-This route begins south of Leirhnjúkur and provides an excellent view of the entire area.
+This route begins on the Leirhnjúkur mountain route and provides an excellent view of the entire area.
 It ends by the highway at Námaskarð pass.
-The route is varied and interesting, and Dalfjall mountain gives a good insight into the process of geological divergence in the area.
-The walk is a bit difficult and takes 3-4.5 hours The Víti Maar in Krafla Mountain
+The route is varied and interesting and Dalfjall mountain gives a good insight into the process of geological divergence in the area.
+The walk is a bit difficult and takes 3,5 - 4,5 hours.
+The Stóra-Víti Maar in Krafla Mountain

-This is a short trail around the maar (or crater) Víti, which was formed in 1724, to a hot spring area east of it.
-The route is relatively easy in dry weather, but can be tricky and slippery when wet.
-The walk is an hour long.
+This is a short trail around the maar (or crater) Stóra-Víti, which was formed in 1724, to a hot spring area east of it.
+The route is relatively easy in dry weather, but can be tricky and slippery when it's wet.
+The walk takes 45-50 minutes.